brianz/udacity-sdc-p5/README.md

 Once the thresholding was applied I used the `label` function from `scipy` to determine the final areas of interest and the bounding boxes for the final boxes.

-Here are a few frames and their corresponding heatmaps:
+Here are a few frames and their corresponding heatmaps.
+In all images below the first column displays all of the detected car images or "hits" for a particular box during the sliding window:

 ![heatmap](solution-images/boxes-heatmap01.png)
 ![heatmap](solution-images/boxes-heatmap02.png)